-HC was approved for this waiver in its FY 2022-2023 MTW Supplement, we are in the final planning stages before implementation.
+HC was approved for this waiver in its FY 2022-2023 MTW Supplement, implementation commenced on 5/1/2024.

 HC modifications include giving increased incentives to families whose heads of household are working, seeking work, participating in job training, educational or other self-sufficiency milestones.
 Housing Connect will eliminate the traditional FSS escrow calculation and replace it with a Pay Points system, whereby participants earn escrow credits by completing goals, each of which has an escrow payment value.